GoProperly/organization/competencies/roles/Data.md

 		</td>
 		<td>
 		<!--- Authority Machine Learning Analysis -->
+			1. Select and deploy variety of machine learning algorithms to complex or abiguous data sets <br/>
+			2. System for experimenting with and introducing advanced/innovative techniques.
+			3. Effective at identifying problems that are suitable for ML and limitations of techniques <br/>
+			4. Educator and communicator to develop teammate and community skills (e.g. speaking, coaching, mentoring)<br/>
 		</td>
 		<td>
 		<!--- Authority Data Engineering and Software Engineering -->
+			1. Team and company wide systems for improving cycle time of modelling and analyis softare projects<br/>
+			2. Educator and commuicator in the wider data engineering community. <br/>
+			3. Demonstated capability of shifting safely between systems and approaches and models and techniques change<br/>
+			4. Educator in software development tools and techniques applied to data. <br/>

 		</td>
 		<td>
 		<!--- Authority Business Alignment - "Good Questions" -->